Tender smoked baby back jerk ribs with that Caribbean island flavor from dry jerk rub seasoning.

 Though I’m still partial to spareribs, over the years I’ve grown to appreciate baby backs.
 The great thing about baby backs is the flexibility they provide as far as different flavor profiles you can create.
 With plenty of Caribbean spices on hand, jerk baby back ribs were a no-brainer.
 Just don’t be greedy, take a few for yourself, but leave some for others.

-Ribs and jerk spice are the only ingredients needed!
+Ribs (Baby Back or St. Louis cut Spare ribs) and jerk spice are the only ingredients needed!
 Use this homemade jerk seasoning mix or your favorite store-bought.

 How To Make Jerk Ribs (Step by Step)

-Step 1: Rub the ribs generously with dry jerk spice rub and marinate at least 4 hours, preferably overnight
+Step 1: Mix the dry spices together in a small bowl.
+Rub the slab of ribs generously with dry jerk spice rub and marinate at least 4 hours, preferably overnight

 Serving Suggestions